kevin1sMe/ProgrammingPractice/cpp/README.md

 # ProgrammingPractice
-some practice about kinds of programming language
+some practice about kinds of technology & language